Overview of IPv4 Header Format

 - Type of Service: ToS is also called Differentiated Services Code Point or DSCP.
-This field is used to provide features related to the quality of service such as for data streaming or Voice over IP (VoIP) calls.
+This field is used to provide features related to service quality, such as for data streaming or Voice over IP (VoIP) calls.
 It is used to specific how a datagram will be handled.

-- Total Length: Size of this field is 16 bit and it is used to denote the size of the entire datagram.
-The minimum size of an IP datagram is 20 bytes and at the maximum, it can be 65,535 bytes.
+- Total Length: This field’s size is 16 bit, and it is used to denote the size of the entire datagram.
+The minimum size of an IP datagram is 20 bytes, and at the maximum, it can be 65,535 bytes.
 Practically, all hosts are required to be able to read 576-byte datagrams.
-If a datagram is too large for the hosts in the network, fragmentation is used which is handled in the host or packet switch.
+If a datagram is too large for the hosts in the network, fragmentation is used, which is handled in the host or packet switch.

-- Identification: Identification or ID field in a packet is used to uniquely identify fragments of an IP datagram.
+- Identification: The identification or ID field in a packet can identify an IP datagram’s fragments uniquely.
 Some have suggested using this field for other things such as adding information for packet tracing etc.